 Charming, driven and popular, ESFPs generally succeed in any business where their outgoing nature is allowed to shine.
 Public relations, travel and real estate agency – any type of agency, in fact – suit you well, as what you’re essentially selling is yourself.
 It’s important that you don’t choose a desk-based business.
 Owning a restaurant or an entertainment business (event planning; children’s entertainer) would be far more interesting to you than sitting behind a computer developing code.

 Talking of boredom, it really is your Achilles heel.
 You’ll need to learn some discipline if you are to succeed in business.
 Since you may find it hard to focus on two things at once, consider quitting the day job and plunging head-first into your new venture.
 When an ESFP is bitten by the entrepreneurial bug and gets the right systems in place, they tend to go all-in and become serial business founders.
 Look at Richard Branson!

-The ISFP is temperament is perhaps the best type at taking an established system and turning it into a profit, so look for opportunities in franchising or distributorship.
+The ISFP is perhaps the best type at taking an established system and turning it into a profit, so look for opportunities in franchising or distributorship.
 You’re good with people but not so great with unpredictability, so the right business is working directly with customers in areas of very little risk.
 An ISFP starting up a dance, theater or performing arts company, photography business or something else with a creative bent may also end up happy and successful, since you really like the aesthetics and customer service aspects of the job.

 On the downside, the idea of chasing invoices, keeping track of taxes and insurance, and “doing the books” can be overwhelming to you.
 Besides franchising, you might consider buying a business from someone else which already has these processes in place.
 It’s also a good idea to create your business around something you are familiar with.
 You learn best by experience, and using the skills you already have will help to reduce the learning curve.